2011 Fiesta Bowl: Game summary

-The 2011 Fiesta Bowl kicked off on January 1, 2011 at 8:30 PM ET.
+The 2011 Fiesta Bowl kicked off on January 1, 2011, at 8:30 p.m.
+ET.
 The game was nationally televised on ESPN, with a television rating of 6.7 for the broadcast.
 67,232 people attended the game in person.

 First quarter

 Oklahoma won the coin toss and elected to defer possession until the start of the second half.
 The Huskies returned the kickoff to their 19-yard line where they started their possession.
-Connecticut’s first possession consisted of three rushing plays for a total gain of 9 yards.
+Connecticut's first possession consisted of three rushing plays for a total gain of 9 yards.
 Connecticut was forced to punt.
 Oklahoma started their first possession from their own 30-yard line.
 The Sooners completed several passes and running plays for a 9 plays, 70-yard drive ending with an 8-yard passing touchdown from Landry Jones to James Hanna.

 When Connecticut regained possession after the post-touchdown kickoff, they were able to move down the field for a 15-play, 55-yard drive which included a 14-yard pass to Ryan Griffin and 11-yard pass to Kashif Moore.
 On the 19-yard line on 4th down with one yard to go, Randy Edsall decided to run for the down instead of kicking for a field goal, which was stopped for no gain.

 Oklahoma took over on downs from their 19-yard line.
 After a 12-yard pass to Cameron Kenney and three rushing gains from DeMarco Murray, the Sooners were already at midfield.
 On the seventh play Jones passed to Ryan Broyles for a 39-yard gain to end up on the Connecticut 6-yard line.
 Two plays later, DeMarco Murray rushed for a 3-yard touchdown.

 At the end of the first quarter, Oklahoma led Connecticut by the score of 14–0.